topocm/topocm_content/src/w2_majorana/signatures.md

 )
 ```

-# Flux-induced fermion parity switch in topological superconductors
+## Flux-induced fermion parity switch in topological superconductors

 How do we probe the Pfaffian topological invariant of a topological superconductor directly?
 Last week, we introduced a thought-experiment where we probed the bulk-edge correspondence of Majorana modes by changing the sign of the hopping across a bond.
 The non-trivial value of the topological invariant results in a fermion parity switch as a result of the change in sign of the hopping $t$ across the junction i.e.

-$$t\rightarrow -t.$$
+$$
+t\rightarrow -t.
+$$

 It turns out that the sign change in the hopping across the junction might also be obtained by introducing a magnetic flux through the superconducting ring (similar to the [Aharonov-Bohm effect](http://en.wikipedia.org/wiki/Aharonov-Bohm_effect)).
 The role of the special bond is now played by a Josephson junction, which is just an insulating barrier interrupting the ring, as in the following sketch: